-You were tested because your healthcare provider believes you may have been exposed to the virus that causes COVID-19 based on your signs and symptoms (e.g., fever, cough, difficulty breathing), and/or because:
+You may want to be tested because your healthcare provider believes you may have been exposed to the virus that causes COVID-19 based on your signs and symptoms (e.g., fever, cough, difficulty breathing), and/or because:

-- You live in or have recently traveled to a place where transmission of COVID-19 is known to occur, and/or - You have been in close contact with an individual suspected of or confirmed to have COVID-19.
+- You live in or have recently traveled to a place where transmission of COVID-19 is known to occur, and/or - You have been in close contact with an individual suspected of or confirmed to have COVID-19. - You and your healthcare provider believe there is another reason to investigate your COVID-19 infection status.

-Testing of the samples will help find out if you may have COVID-19.
+Testing of your oral or nasal sample will help find out if you may have COVID-19.